h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 - ==A hospital-level four-week projection of expected ICU and non-ICU hospital-level admissions and occupancy for COVID-19 patients, as well,==

-- ==A county-level four-week projection of expected county-level COVID-19 cases used to generate the hospital-level four-week projection==
+- ==A county-level four-week projection of expected COVID-19 cases used to generate the hospital-level four-week projection==

 Therefore, when preparing a simulation a hospital neeeds to specify it's state and county.